 Looking after livestock, growing food, maintaining buildings and equipment and conducting administrative tasks takes considerable time, energy and commitment from all of us – although this will vary depending on whether people have full- or part-time jobs and/or young children to look after.
 We finance activities by monthly contributions, according to size of home and family.
 Our children attend a range of local schools.

 Members meet weekly (usually on Thursday) to discuss and plan the many aspects of life here.
 We attempt to reach decisions by consensus.
 The meetings are organised as follows:

 |The Windflower Housing Association: dealing with the estate, legal matters, sale of housing, new members, insurance, maintenance, budgeting, and reports from the other meetings.

 |The Co-op (the farming co-operative): managing livestock, garden, fields, machinery, budgeting.

 |The Frome Society (a registered charity): organising the letting of rooms and facilities for occasional events, workshops and meetings.

 |House: a focus for concerns that are not easily slotted into the above meetings (frequently the problems that arise from living communally and the shifting focus as we change and develop)

 All except “House” meetings are formally organised with a chair, secretary and treasurer, and minutes are taken.
 Administrative tasks such as these, as well as the co-ordination of all aspects of co-operative work (e.g. fields, garden, machinery, animals, maintenance), can be onerous.
 These jobs may not be apparent to visitors but, for those hoping to join us, such roles need to be considered.

 Interested in becoming a member?
-Please contact our Membership Secretary on 0844 8123 711 or by E-mail firstname.lastname@example.org
+Please contact our Membership Secretary at firstname.lastname@example.org

-We currently have a three bedroom flat available, see the Vacancies page for more info.
+We occasionally have properties available, see the Vacancies page for more info.